Nursing Schools in Alabama (2026)

 How many nursing schools are in Alabama?

-There are 48 accredited nursing programs in Alabama, including 35 public and 13 private institutions.
+There are 48 nursing schools in Alabama, including 35 public and 13 private institutions.

 What is the average nursing school tuition in Alabama?

-What is the graduation rate for nursing schools in Alabama?
+What is the average graduation rate for nursing schools in Alabama?

-The average graduation rate across nursing programs in Alabama is 43.4%.
-The highest graduation rate belongs to Samford University at 79.9%.
+The average graduation rate is 43.4%, with Samford University reporting the highest rate at 79.9%.

-What is the average student debt for nursing graduates in Alabama?
+What is the average student debt at nursing schools in Alabama?